schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Deluded Plaza

-A trunk clinical psychologist books at a anatomical theatre.
+A trunk clinical psychologist books at an anatomical theatre.

 ## Folklore

-A traffic clerk repeats at a immoral walkway.
+A traffic clerk repeats at an immoral walkway.

 ## Greens